mattpe/wbma/docs/w2-http+route.md

 1. Install react-navigation with npm `npm i @react-navigation/native`
 1. Install react-navigation-bottom-tabs with npm `npm i @react-navigation/bottom-tabs`
 1. Install react-navigation-stack with npm `npm i @react-navigation/native-stack`
-3. Install these packages with expo to get correct versions: `expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view`
+3. Install these packages with expo to get correct versions: `expo install react-native-screens react-native-safe-area-context`
 4. Create new folder 'views'
 5. Create 'Home.js', 'Single.js' and 'Profile.js' to 'views'
 6. Home.js will be the component that should show first when the app starts